 He graduated from the University of Cincinnati, joined the United States Army, and began a steady career rising to become the Vice Chairman of Great American Insurance Company.
-While rising in the corporate ranks, he served on many corporate board and developed several small businesses, including Coney Island, Americana and others.
-Outside of the corporate boardroom, Ron used skills developed at Friars to lead the Bethesda Hospital Board of Trustees.
-He served variously as an officer and trustee for Tri-Health, National Phi Delta Theta Educational Board, the University of Cincinnati Foundation and the University of Cincinnati College of Business Administration Advisory Board.
+While rising in the corporate ranks, he served on many corporate boards and developed several small businesses, including Coney Island, Americana, and others.
+Outside of the corporate boardroom, Ron used skills developed at Friars Club to lead the Bethesda Hospital Board of Trustees.
+He served variously as an officer and trustee for TriHealth, National Phi Delta Theta Educational Board, the University of Cincinnati Foundation, and the University of Cincinnati College of Business Administration Advisory Board.

 Judge Thomas C. Nurre

-Judge Nurre’s father was a friend to the Friars, helping them move into their current location in 1931.
-Judge Nurre has been involved at Friars his entire life, including service for 20 years on the Board, serving at times as its President and winning the Friars Award in 1991.
-He shared his Friars Club experience with his children as they participated in the same basketball leagues he had been a part of years before.
+Judge Nurre’s father was a friend to Friars Club, helping them move into their current location in 1931.
+Judge Nurre has been involved at Friars Club his entire life, including service for 20 years on the Board, serving at times as its President and winning the Friars Award in 1991.
+He shared his Friars Club experience with his children as they participated in the same basketball leagues he had participated in years before.

 “Friars Club taught me more than how to play basketball and swim.
 They taught me discipline, how to stay out of trouble, how to work hard and how important it is to be a man of character,” said Judge Nurre.
 “My Friars Club coaches taught me values, competition and good sportsmanship, all skills I took to my experience on St. X’s team and into my career.”

-Grew up in a family on public assistance after his father abandoned a young wife with three small children.
+Jerry Campbell grew up in a family on public assistance after his father abandoned a young wife with three small children.
 An extremely dedicated mother and the Friars Club youth program provided Jerry the tools to become a success instead of a statistic.
-Jerry reported on almost a daily basis to the Friars Club to participate in recreation and sport activities.
+Jerry reported to Friars Club on an almost daily basis to participate in recreation and sport activities.
 His younger brother and sister followed in his footsteps and also took advantage of the opportunities afforded by Friars Club.

 Robert Conway Sr.

-Those who know Bob Conway Sr. are not surprised to learn that this man, who has been at the helm of several successful businesses, could have once been found driving a bus full of Friars’ kids to camp in Michigan.
-Having spent many hours as a teenager and young adult running around the athletic club, playing basketball and teaching swimming, Bob Conway knows the value of Friars’ influence on young people’s lives, and has supported Friars throughout his career.
+Those who know Bob Conway Sr. are not surprised to learn that this man, who has been at the helm of several successful businesses, could have once been found driving a bus full of Friars Club kids to camp in Michigan.
+Having spent many hours as a teenager and young adult running around the athletic club, playing basketball and teaching swimming, Bob Conway knows the value of Friars Club's influence on young people’s lives, and has supported Friars Club throughout his career.